8483/notes/topics/css.md

 `position: relative` places an element relative to its current position without changing the layout around it.

-`position: absolute` places an element relative to its parent'’'s position and changing the layout around it.
+`position: absolute` places an element relative to its parent's position and changing the layout around it.

 ### Position absolute but relative to parent